-Social networking info will increasingly influence med student and trainee doctor selectionNovember 7th, 2012 in Other /
+Social networking info will increasingly influence med student and trainee doctor selectionNovember 7, 2012 in Medicine & Health / Other

 The use of social networking sites is set to increasingly influence the selection of medical students and trainee doctors in the US, suggests the largest study of its kind published online in Postgraduate Medical Journal.